DelphiBuilder/NetCom7/README.md

 ### IPV6

-TCP v4 / TCP v6 /UDP v4 /UDP V6 are now avaible.
+TCP v4 / TCP v6 / UDP v4 / UDP v6 are now avaible.

 ⚠️ Client and Server must use the same familly version (no dual-stack sockets).